carlMAXs/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for self learning and personal interests.
-Presented in the form of Jupyter notebooks, and R markdown files.
+Presented in the form of Jupyter notebooks, R markdown files, and Alteryx files.

 #### My Kaggle portfolio is located [here](https://www.kaggle.com/carlkcheng).